structwafel/paintplayground/README.md

 Expected storage requirements for a "big" 1000x1000 board:

 - 2x compression ratio  =>  2.5TB
 - 5x compression ratio  =>    1TB
 - 10x compression ratio =>  500GB

-My expectation that we will hover around the 5x compression ratio
+My expectation that we will hover around the 5x compression ratio.

-but for 1_000_000 chunks there will probably be alot of undiscovered chunks, or non-random chunks.
+But for 1_000_000 chunks there will probably be alot of undiscovered chunks, or non-random chunks.